 I consider attendance to be an important component of the course experience.
 For that reason, if you miss class it will be reflected in your grade.
-Similarly, please refrain from non-class-related use of the internet, texting, etc.
+Missing more than one class will cost you 1/3 of your letter grade (e.g. if your course grade would have been an A, you will receive an A-).
+Finally, please refrain from non-class-related use of the internet, texting, etc.